knighttower/adaptive.js/README.md

-(This docs still under construction)
+(This docs still under construction, see "example" and "test" folders for extensive examples of usage)

 # Adaptive.js